Holiday season is in full swing in NYC, and the festive spirit is palpable!

 Sure, the Rockefeller Center Christmas Tree gets all the glory—but there are so many other stunningly decorated trees all over the city!
 From the park to the Palace (hotel, that is), these stops are perfect to add to your route as you explore all the holiday fun in NYC:

 - Washington Square Park’s Tree under The Arch

 - New York Public Library

-The wildly popular Fever Originals Candlelight series is now in open-air spaces!
+The wildly popular Fever Originals Candlelight series is now back with holiday-themed concerts!
 Enjoy some smooth, jazzy renditions of holiday favorites, and feel the music usher in all the good feelings that arrive with the most special time of the year.
-Join our musicians for an evening under the stars gently illuminated by candlelight, and prepare to be taken into the clouds!
-Get tickets here.
+Join our musicians for an evening gently illuminated by candlelight, and prepare to be taken into the clouds!
+Check them out here:

 Even with virtual tree lighting ceremonies and no SantaCon, the holiday spirit in NYC still holds strong!
 Lights have been appearing all across the boroughs, dazzling New Yorkers everywhere they look.
 Here are our favorites.

 - Hudson Yards / The Vessel